 How to join the sessions

-Those wishing to attend the April session can do so by registering on Eventbrite.
+Those wishing to attend the sessions can do so by registering on Eventbrite, a link for each month is published on our News page.
 Places are free and a link will be sent to your email shortly before the start of the event.
 Artists presenting their work will be announced shortly before each session.

 How to apply to present work